dkulsh/techwiddeep/content/english/blog/opinions/find-jobs-the-hard-way.md

 Second, even when some projects are done, they are very controlled—viz. the architecture is pre-defined, technologies are chosen, and the changes are well described.

-At college, the goal is not to "learn."
-Instead, it is to "score well."

-Since what is pursued is achieved, graduates get good grades and little understanding.
+At college, the **goal is not to "learn."
+Instead, it is to "score well."**.
+What is pursued is achieved, graduates get good grades and little understanding.

 The next alternative to gain some knowledge is through online tutorials.
-Once again, while they claim to give real experience, usually they are a set of recorded instructions—again a very controlled environment.
-The reality of a project is very different.
+Once again, while they claim to give real experience, usually they are a set of recorded instructions—again a very controlled environment. **The reality of a project is very different**.

 I've conducted many interviews and have known candidates who were able to explain concepts.
 But given the simplest problems, weren't able to apply the same concepts.

-This is because knowledge of a concept and that of its use are very different.
-Students only read about the concepts and never "understand" them.
+**Knowing a concept isn’t the same as using it.** Students only read about the concepts and never "understand" them.

 First, we students aren't well educated.
 Second, there is also huge competition among all us incompetents.
 Any wonder we aren't able to get jobs?

-Finally, think of this from a business' perspective (by the way, business is *hard*, harder than you'd ever imagine it to be).
+Finally, think of this from a business' perspective (by the way, **business is *hard*, harder than you'd ever imagine it to be**).

 Even if you are a good, prudent, skilled individual, why should a business risk its hard-earned $$ with someone with unproven skills?